Newnham

 Population growth drivers in Newnham are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As per ABS population updates for the broader area and new addresses validated by AreaSearch, the population of Newnham is estimated at around 7,590 as of Feb 2026.
-This reflects an increase of 517 people (7.3%) since the 2021 Census, which reported a population of 7,073 people.
-The change was inferred from the resident population of 7,329 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 41 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,273 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Newnham's growth of 7.3% since the 2021 census exceeded that of the SA3 area (4.2%) and the state, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 87.0% of overall population gains during recent periods.
+As of May 2026, AreaSearch estimates the population of the suburb of Newnham to be around 7,263, reflecting an increase of 190 people since the 2021 Census.
+This growth represents a 2.7% rise from the previously reported figure of 7,073 people.
+The resident population estimate of 7,257 by AreaSearch is based on examination of the latest ERP data release by the ABS in June 2025 and an additional 42 validated new addresses since the Census date.
+This results in a population density ratio of 1,218 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Newnham's growth rate exceeded that of its SA3 area (2.6%), positioning it as a growth leader in the region.
+Overseas migration contributed approximately 87.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and post-2032 growth by age group estimation, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, over this period, projections indicate an overall population decline, with the area's population expected to contract by 30 persons by 2041 according to this methodology.
-However, specific age cohorts are anticipated to grow, led by the 85 and over age group, which is projected to grow by 118 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and post-2032 growth estimates, Tasmania State Government's Regional/LGA projections from 2022 with a 2021 base year are adopted after adjustments using weighted aggregation of population growth from LGA to SA2 levels.
+According to these projections, the suburb's population is expected to decline by 83 persons by 2041.
+However, specific age cohorts like the 45 to 54 group are projected to grow, with an anticipated increase of 101 people in this age bracket over this period.

 Frequently Asked Questions - Population